ImperialCollegeLondon/diastolic_genetics/README.md

 ## Content

-The repository is composed from different sections
+The repository is composed of different sections

 * [Cardiac Image anaysis](https://github.com/baiwenjia/ukbb_cardiac)
 Automated pipeline for image segmentation and motion analysis.